 TO APPLY FOR FINANCIAL ASSISTANCE AT THE BLAKE SCHOOL:

-2. Complete the Parents' Financial Statement provided by NAIS on its School & Student Services (SSS) page.
+- Apply for Financial Assistance.
+To do this, complete the Parents' Financial Statement on the School & Student Services (SSS) website.
 Blake's SSS code is 1726.
+Your application for financial assistance must be submitted by January 31, 2021.

 - Q: What is Blake's philosophy regarding financial assistance?